afsc-gap-products/.github/.github/ISSUE_TEMPLATE/software_issue.md

 ---
 name: At-Sea Software Issues
-about: For requesting solutions to software issues for METIS from the GAP Survey team or OFIS
+about: For identifiying and tracking software issues for GAP Survey software (excluding tablets) to be fixed by GAP staff or OFIS
 title: ""
 labels: ''
 assignees: ''